Qiskit/documentation/README.md

 Follow the same process above for new API docs, other than:

 - When uploading the artifact, overwrite the existing file with the new one.
 Be careful to follow the above steps to change "Link Expiration"!

+If the version is not for the latest stable minor release series, then add `--historical` to the arguments.
+For example, use `--historical` if the latest stable release is 0.45.\* but you're generating docs for the patch release 0.44.3.

 # How to write the documentation